-What does ‘in conversion‘ mean on an organic cotton label?
-Well, the Global Organic Textile Standard also enables the labelling of cotton fibre from the organic conversion period, for example ‘100% organic cotton – in conversion‘.
+‘In conversion’ on a cotton label is different from organic cotton.
+The Global Organic Textile Standard enables the labelling of cotton fibre from the organic conversion period, for example ‘100% organic cotton – in conversion‘.

-Therefore, purchasing ‘organic cotton – in conversion‘ is a great way to support farmers making the difficult transition to organic.
+Purchasing ‘in conversion‘ is a great way to support farmers making the difficult transition to organic farming.